 The name "tabby cat" brings to mind many different things for different people.
 The old phrase "alley cat" may come to mind with some people: the rough-coated, scar-nosed, tattered-eared lurker of alleys and dumpsters.
 Others will think of their favorite cats.

 Tabbies are so ubiquitous that many people think of them as a breed.
-Not so; the tabby is a color pattern, most often stripes, but sometimes stripes and whorls or even spots and stripes.
 The tabby pattern is so popular that it can be found in many pedigreed cats today and is accepted in many breeds by the most popular registries.

 Although there are many variations of each, the tabby pattern falls into four basic classes.
 A fifth includes tabby as part of another basic color pattern, e.g., the "patched" tabby, which may be a calico or tortoiseshell cat with tabby patches (the latter is called a "torbie").
 Some pointed breeds also allow "tabby points" within their color standards.
 It is no surprise the tabby cat is ubiquitous.
 The gene for the tabby pattern can be found in all domestic cats.
 Look at a "coal black" cat in the sun someday, and see if you can find the hidden tabby markings.

 Types of Tabby Patterns